mkhotamirais/job-sgt-tc1/README.md

 # My Next.js Project with TypeScript and Ant Design

+This project was created to fulfill the as signment from Company Summit Global Technology.
 This project is a Next.js application built with TypeScript and Ant Design (Antd) for UI components.
 Follow the steps below to set up and run the project.

 ## Prerequisite